barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ./Tools/apache-ant-1.8.2/bin/ant [target-name] [another-target-name] ...
 ```

-For example, to build the release target and then start an HTTP server for testing, run:
+For example, to run an un-minified build and generate the documentation:

 ```
-./Tools/apache-ant-1.8.2/bin/ant release runServer
+./Tools/apache-ant-1.8.2/bin/ant combine generateDocumentation
 ```

 <a name="optionaleclipseconfiguration">